madhoolikacvss/LeafDisease_classifier/Notes.md

 - 3292 total unhealthy leaf images
 - In order to make the training and testing balances, I need to make sure that the distrubutions of images in each class are equal

+- DATA AUGMENTAION: Due to the very small data size, I have decided to expand the dataset:
+    1. Random brighness: I decided to include this since colour and visibility are important to the model
+    2. Random shift
+    3. Random zoom(?)

 Sample images:
 When images not normalized (pixel size kept to original):
 ![image](https://github.com/user-attachments/assets/36773fa8-d8cc-4945-b743-781e71bd25fa)